Table of Contents

 - Continuous possession: It must be established that the possession of the property was continuous without any interruptions by the owner or any other person.

-what are The 5 Requirements for Adverse Possession?
+What are The 5 Requirements for Adverse Possession?

 Continuous and Uninterrupted Possession

-Continuous, uninterrupted possession is, first and most importantly, necessary for unfavorable possession.
+Continuous, uninterrupted possession is, first and most importantly, necessary for unfavourable possession.
 The claimant has to have the property for the specified term free from intervention by the owner.
 While for government property, it is 30 years, for private land, the possession must remain for a continuous 12 years as per the adverse possession law.
 The claimant has to live on the land without any legal action launched by the original owner to recover it during this period.
 The claim for adverse possession is void should there be a break in possession or the correct owner file legal action within the term.

 Hostile or Adverse Possession